Jackv-makes/IMT-MGB/README.md

 The board will be available to be ordered through PCBWay soon. **Please remember to choose 1mm as the thickness and ENIG for the finish.
 If you are planning on using tactile switches, HASL will work.**

-They are available on my Ko-Fi:
+These are available on my Ko-Fi Shop:

 [Ko-Fi Shop](https://ko-fi.com/s/7becb96598)

 # Bill of Materials & Assembly